 The S.S.
 Mohegan which was lost off the Lizard in 1898 was full steam ahead when she hit the Manacles.
 It is not known what caused this to happen.

 The English East Indiaman, Admiral Gardner was wrecked on the Goodwin Sands in 1809.
-An intact barrel of coins, the only one of its kind in the world, was recovered and is now on display in the Shipwreck Centre.
+An intact barrel of coins, the only one of its kind in the world, was recovered and is now on display in the Shipwreck Museum.

-These are just a few examples of the wrecks which are depicted in the Shipwreck Centre which holds the largest private collection of shipwreck and historical artefacts on public display in Europe with over 8,000 artefacts from 150 shipwrecks.
+These are just a few examples of the wrecks which are depicted in the Shipwreck Museum which holds the largest private collection of shipwreck and historical artefacts on public display in Europe with over 8,000 artefacts from 150 shipwrecks.